stellar-deprecated/docs/guides/concepts/transactions.md

 Ultimately, transaction envelopes are passed around the network and are included in transaction sets, as opposed to raw Transaction objects.

+It's of note that each signer signs the hash of the transaction object in addition to the network passphrase.
+This is done to ensure that a given transaction can only be submitted to the intended network by its signers.
+For more information, see [Networks](networks.md).

 ## Transaction Sets

 Between ledger closings, all the nodes in the network are collecting transactions.
 When it is time to close the next ledger, the nodes collect these transactions into a transaction set.
 SCP is run by the network to reach agreement on which transaction set to apply to the last ledger.